Dr. Mayoni treats excess sweating, also known as hyperhidrosis, at The Clinic, using botulinum toxin injections (Botox™).

 The number of injections needed will depend upon the area being treated.
 The procedure usually takes between 30 and 45 minutes to conduct, and the effects usually last for between two and six months.

 How can I find out more?

 If you have been diagnosed with hyperhidrosis and are interested in finding out if botulinum toxin treatment (Botox ™) could help you, the first step is to book in for a full consultation with Dr. Mayoni.
 She will talk you through all the details and assess your suitability for treatment.
-Click to contact us at The Clinic to book in.
-The consultation lasts for 45 minutes and costs £50.
+If you have any queries, don’t hesitate to contact us.